linsalrob/partie/INSTALLATION.md

 ## Using PARTIE

-Once you have installed all the dependencies you should be able to run the test code
+Once you have installed all the dependencies you should be able to run the [test code](TEST.md) for PARTIE.